-- Do your work in manageable portions (first I will do A, B, and C and then X, Y, and Z, etc.). - Start with harder work first, when you have energy. - After each portion, reward yourself!
-This can be a snack, an episode of a television show, some internet time, or some exercise! - your 10 minute break doesn't become 5 hours.
+- Do your work in manageable portions(first|willdoA, B, and C and then X, Y, and Z, etc.). - Start with harder work first, when you have energy. - After each portion, reward yourself!
+This can be a snack, an episode of a television show, some internet time, or some exercise! - Time your breaks!
+Make sure your 10 minute break doesn't become 5 hours.